Data Quality & Governance

 Data Classification Framework

 Data classification drives encryption, access control, retention, and compliance decisions.
-A CTA must establish classification tiers during data model design, not retrofit them later.
+Establish classification tiers during data model design, not as a retrofit.

 | Tier | Examples | Security Controls |